Jagoda-Kordas/Portfolio/README.md

 # Portfolio
 **My Tester's Portfolio.**

-This is the place where I add information about my skills, achievements, work results.
-I upload here created documentations and projects in which I am participate.
+This is the place where I publish information about my skills, achievements and work results.
+Files shared in my portfolio will help illustrate my knowledge and experience.

-I would like to keep all topic related to software testing in one place.

 I hope this place will be my Tester showcase, which will develop together with me :)
 If you have any advice or observations for my work, please leave me the feedback.
-I will appreciate it very much.
+I will appreciate it.

 ## About me
 For 3 years I've been running my own business based on Virtual Reality and I've been organizing VR zones for events.
 I would like to develop my company about creating VR and AR applications.
 I am just working on it.
 IT and new technologies are very close to me that's why I decided to develop in this field.

 Continuous development of my skills, broadening competences and learning new things are definitely my main goals related to developing in the IT industry.
 I decided to become a tester because I care about quality of products and I would like to make an contribution in developing better software.
 I am very meticulous person and I care about details which is helpful in testing.
-I am an absolvent of the course 'Tester manualny' in Coders Lab school.
-Despite my small experience, I can state that testing is what develops and satisfies me.
+I am an absolvent of the course 'Tester manualny' in Coders Lab School.
+I can state that testing is what develops and satisfies me.

 Currently I am taking part in 3 testing projects conducting by [Cherry-IT](http://cherry-it.pl/).
 I am doing exploratory tests for below applications:
 * ProteGO Safe
 * WHO - MyHealth
 * Naviko Crowdtesting

+Moreover I am active  on the uTest platform.

-I am looking for a place where I can develop as a tester.
+I am currently looking for job opportunities that will enable me to develop as a Tester.
 I am ready for new challenges.

 ## Bug reports